vcovo/enthalpy-prediction/README.md

 # Enthalpy Prediction
 This is the official repository for the paper "Machine Learning to Predict Standard Enthalpy of Formation of Hydrocarbons".
-Enthalpy is predicted using both Support Vector Regression (SVR) and Artificial Neural Networks (ANNs).
+Enthalpy of formation is predicted using both Support Vector Regression (SVR) and Artificial Neural Networks (ANNs).

 ## Setup
 Anaconda was used to create the virtual environment for this project.
 Feel free to use one of the following commands to set up the required environment: